Risav25Pokhrel/qtamu-ibm-fliq-challenge/README.md

 ## Submission

 + Post your Jupyter Notebook on GitHub.
-+ Include all explanations, code, and results in the notebook (see Sample.ipynb for more info).
++ Include all explanations, code, and results in the notebook (see [Sample.ipynb](Sample.ipynb) for more info).
 + Add any additional files (e.g., testing scripts) to the same repository.
 + Ensure the notebook renders correctly on GitHub and is easy to follow.
 + Provide a README with brief instructions for running the notebook locally.
 + Submit your GitHub repo link via the official submission form.

+Judging is anticipated to be complete on May 21.

 ## Resources
 + [Qiskit Documentation](https://docs.quantum.ibm.com/guides/install-qiskit)